- Makes 3 cups

-- Juice of ½ a lime
+Juice of 1/2 a lime

 sea salt plus more to taste if necessary

-for horseradish-dill-crème fraiche topping
+- For horseradish-dill-crème fraiche topping

 fresh dill, snipped

 Squeeze or two of fresh lime wedges, to taste

 - Halve cherry tomatoes.
 Place tomatoes and chopped apple into bowl of a food processor.
-Add remaining ingredients, and pulse until well combined.
+Add remaining soup ingredients, and pulse until well combined.
 Taste for salt, adding more if necessary.
 Pulse again.

 - Strain mixture through a sieve into a quart Pyrex measure or glass bowl.
 Press down on solids with a spatula to get the most out of the seeds and pulp.
 Continue to press on solids until quite dry and you have 3 cups of liquid.
 Discard solids.
 Cover strained soup with plastic wrap and chill for at least three hours, preferably overnight, to allow flavors to meld.

-- When ready to serve, make your horseradish-dill-crème fraiche by combining ingredients in a small bowl, stirring until smooth.
+- When ready to serve, make your horseradish-dill-crème fraîche by combining ingredients in a small bowl, stirring until smooth.
 Remove soup from refrigerator, stir and taste, adjusting seasonings if necessary (salt, lime).

-- Serve soup in small bowls and top with a dollop of the seasoned crème fraiche.
-Swirl in crème fraiche using a chopstick or spoon.
+- Serve soup in small bowls and top with a dollop of the seasoned crème fraîche.
+Swirl in crème fraîche using a chopstick or spoon.
 Serve immediately.
 Enjoy!